 Stay-at-home mom burnout

-The early mornings, tight schedules, and multiple get-ups in the night can make it tricky for moms to get enough sleep, especially if you’re newly postpartum.
+The early mornings, tight schedules, and multiple get-ups in the night can make it tricky for moms to get enough sleep, especially if they’re newly postpartum.

 Add in juggling multiple children and the pressure gets turned up.